djmitche/remsh/doc/using/ops.rst

         if `cwd` is an empty string, then no directory change takes place, and the method returns the current directory.

+    .. method:: getenv()

+        :returns: the slave environment as a dictionary

+        Get all environment variables on the slave which might be sent to a child process.
+Note that the slave environment cannot be edited, but may be overridden on each invocation of :meth:`execute`.

     .. method:: mkdir(dir)

         :param dir: directory to create (relative or absolute)